mattxwang/liteweight/README.md

 ## Notes

-There are a few undocumented things that we're still working on polishing.
+There are a few undocumented things that we're still working on polishing and documenting.
 For reference, they are:
 * Themes
-* Dropdowns and navs
+* Dropdowns
-* Text utilities (font-size)
-* Image manipulation
+* Navs